agile-learning-institute/stage0_fran/README.md

 # stage0_fran

 This repository contains the API that supports the user interface for creating, conducting, and recording Design Thinking workshops for stage0.
-This API is also served as a collection of chat agents through a discord chat-bot framework.
+This API is also served as a chat agent through a discord chat-bot framework.

 See [The OpenAPI](./docs/index.html) for information on the API and Data Structures Used.